Inequality and Occupy Wall Street 5: decline of the American Dream

 Now, no one statistic can characterize or describe the American Dream, but this literature has drawn our attention to one particular number that describes the fraction of a parent’s income advantage that gets passed on to the children.
 This is a good indicator of generational mobility: the higher the fraction, the stronger the tie between parent-child earnings, the more family background matters.

 Consider this picture from a paper I have just finished for a book edited by Robert Rycroft .
 It shows the relationship between inequality and its persistence across generations.
-Across the bottom from left to right, we are moving from low inequality to high inequality; from bottom to top we are moving from high mobility to low mobility: South Africa is the most unequal society and the least mobile; Denmark sits at the other extreme.
+Across the bottom from left to right, we are moving from low inequality to high inequality; from bottom to top we are moving from high mobility to low mobility: Latin American countries are the most unequal and the least mobile societies; Denmark sits at the other extreme.

 In general, the more unequal a society, the lower generational mobility: in other words, the more likely the members of the next generation will occupy the same position in the earnings distribution as their parents.
 (This particular graph refers to fathers and sons.)

 But the other thing to notice is that the United States is among the most unequal and the least mobile of the rich countries, with about 50% of a father’s earnings advantage (or for that matter disadvantage) being passed on to the son.

 In Canada this is about 20%, less than half the US figure.
 The Canada – US comparison is probably the most apt, and I discuss the details in a research paper published by the Economic Mobility Project of the PEW Charitable Trusts.
 The reason for the difference: in the United States children of the very rich are more likely to grow up to be rich, and children of the poor are more likely to stay poor.